-A supervisor may request a medical certification or doctor's note on the day after the employee has exhausted their maximum Kin Care leave time.
+A supervisor may request a medical certification or doctor's note on the day after the employee has exhausted their maximum Kin Care leave time (see MPP section 3-02/040.18, Medical Certification or Doctor's Note).

 NOTE: Employees who are the victim of domestic violence, sexual assault, or stalking (or their children), requesting leave and have exhausted their Kin Care leave may be required to provide a certification for the employee's absence.
 This certification may be in the form of a police report, protective order, court or prosecuting attorney's documentation the employee has appeared in court, and/or medical note from a doctor or licensed counselor, including a sexual assault counselor.